DisnakeDev/disnake/CONTRIBUTING.md

 ### Initial setup

-We use [`PDM`](https://pdm-project.org/) as our dependency manager.
-If it isn't already installed on your system, you can follow the installation steps [here](https://pdm-project.org/latest/#installation) to get started.
+We use [`UV`][uv] as our dependency manager.
+If it isn't already installed on your system, you can follow the installation steps [here](https://docs.astral.sh/uv/getting-started/installation/) to get started.

-Once PDM is installed, use the following command to initialize a virtual environment, install the necessary development dependencies, and install the [`pre-commit`](#pre-commit) hooks.
+Once UV is installed, use the following commands to initialize a virtual environment, install the necessary development dependencies, and install the [`pre-commit`](#pre-commit) hooks.
 ```
-$ pdm run setup_env
+uv sync --all-extras --all-groups
+uv run pre-commit install --install-hooks
 ```

 Other tools used in this project include [ruff](https://docs.astral.sh/ruff) (formatter and linter), and [pyright](https://microsoft.github.io/pyright/#/) (type-checker).
 For the most part, these automatically run on every commit with no additional action required - see below for details.